Kathmandu Valley Tour

 Annapurna Circuit Trial

-Annapurna Circuit Trek has long been praised by travellers as the holy grail of trekking since it was first opened to foreigners in 1977.
-This 200km plus trail that circles the heavenly Annapurna range has often been voted as the best long distance trek in the world because it combines a wide variety of climate zones from the tropics at 600m to the arctic zones located at 5000m above.
+Since opening to foreigners in 1977, this trek has been praised as the holy grail of trekking.
+This 200km-plus trail circles the stunning Annapurna mountain range.
+It is often voted the best long distance trek in the world because it crosses a wide range of climate zones—from the tropics at 600m to arctic zones above 5000m.

-The trail passes through subtropical forests, terraced paddy fields, several waterfalls cascading down stone cliffs.
+Along the way, you’ll cross subtropical forests, terraced paddy fields, and several waterfalls cascading down stone cliffs.

-The AC’s landscape changes drastically in a comparatively short span of time- from the green cultivated land in the south side of the Himalaya to the arid rocky desert of Mustang that falls on the Annapurna’s rain shadow region.
-The trail also leads you towards Muktinath, a revered pilgrimage site of Hindus and Buddhists.
+The landscape changes quickly, shifting from green cultivated land on the south side of the Himalayas to the arid, rocky desert of Mustang, located in the Annapurna rain shadow region.
+The trail also leads to Muktinath, a sacred pilgrimage site for Hindus and Buddhists.
+Learn more about Mustang trekking here.

 Nepal Tourism Activities